Perry Park, Kentucky: Geography and wildlife

+Reptiles in the creeks, sloughs and lakes are abundant as well.
+Rat snakes, Milk snakes, Common watersnake, Eastern racer and tiny Ring-Necked Snake are common.
+Venomous Eastern copperheads may be in the area but none have been reported or seen since anyone can remember.
+Other reptiles include a variety of Turtles, Toads, Frogs, Salamanders and even Hellbenders.

 Golfing and nearby attractions

 Perry Park's main attraction is a 27-hole golf course, with 9 different golf packages.
 It has a par of 72 and 5 sets of tees ranging from 7355 to 4000 yards.
 In 1997, after its former owner went into bankruptcy, the golf club (then called Glenwood Hall Golf & Country Club) was converted "from a mostly private resort to a club selling public memberships".

 Also nearby is historic Carrollton and General Butler State Park.